dart-lang/dart-pad/README.md

 # dartpad_server

-An experimental repo for a web based interactive Dart tutorial.
+The server backend for a web based interactive Dart service.

+## What is it?
+What does it do?

+This project is a small, stateless Dart server, which exposes a RESTful API.
+The API provides services to:

+- compile Dart code
+- analyze Dart code (for errors and warnings)
+- perform code completion for a snippet of Dart code
+- get dartdoc tooltip information for a snippet of Dart code

 ## Running